gflohr/cube-last-layer/README.md

 Some of its odd style is owed to the requirement that the HTML file should work with plain `file://` URLs.

+## Licence

+The permissive WTFPL 2.0.
+The file `roofpig_and_three.min.js` and the JQuery source file come with their own licence that you can find in their source code.